sam-hosseini/freelancing-in-finland/README.md

   * Employer register ❌, because you don't need it if you're not employing anyone else.
 The fact that you're employing yourself is irrelevant as you're considered `self-employed`, not an `employee`.
 You can join later, once and if you start employing others.

-* Establish your company online by filing a *startup notification* at [Business Information System](https://asiointi.ytj.fi/ytjap) (only available in Finnish and Swedish)
+* Establish your company online by filing a *startup notification* at [Business Information System](https://asiointi.ytj.fi/ytjap)
   * I recommend doing this step together with an accountant.
 It's faster, easier and ensures that the choices you have made from the steps above makes sense in your very particular case and your potential ambitions for the near-future of your company.
   * Alternatively, you can give power of attorney in Business Information System to an accountant so that they can establish the company on your behalf.
   * Do not add your email, phone number, or any other information in the public information section of the *startup notification* application.